-128 At the 27th session in 2003, the Committee decided that World Heritage properties were forbidden areas for prospecting and mining exploitation of gas and petroleum, but this principle has not been respected.
-A quarter of the natural properties having been the subject of state of conservation reports since 2005 are affected by this threat (cf. WHC-10/34.COM/7C).
+196. Data and testimonies gathered during the audit reveal that this objective is far from being achieved.
+Under the effect of pressure from human activity of all types, (urban development 127, lifestyle changes, infrastructures, deforestation, mining 128, armed conclict 129, considerably increased tourist flow following inscription on the List 130) and natural the natural properties having been the subject of state of conservation reports since 2005 are affected by this threat (cf. WHC-10/34.COM/7C).
 These activities are sometimes illegal but in many cases they are tolerated even authorized by the State Party.
 Thus, for example, the Committee noted at the 34th session that the Russian Federation had granted a concession for an important open-mine gold activity within the " Virgin Komi Forests " and excluded other sectors from the protected status (cf. Decision 34 COM 7B.
 25).

-129 Document " Reflection on the state of conservation " presented tat the 34th session noted that over the years there was an important increase in threats due to illegal activities, wars and insecurity and that these threats concerned 31.6% of properties in 2009 in relation to 20.4% in 2005 (cf. WHC-10/34.COM/7C).
+Document " Reflection on the state of conservation " presented tat the 34th session noted that over the years there was an important increase in threats due to illegal activities, wars and insecurity and that these threats concerned 31.6% of properties in 2009 in relation to 20.4% in 2005 (cf. WHC-10/34.COM/7C).

-130 A programme on sustainable tourism was defined in 2001 to attempt to limit the negative impacts.
+A programme on sustainable tourism was defined in 2001 to attempt to limit the negative impacts.